-The region is home to a large number of different native animals (fauna).
-Of these, there are many endangered animal species, and some species have already become extinct.
+The Murraylands and Riverland region is home to a large number of different native animals (fauna).
+Of these, there are many endangered animal species: 35 species of birds, 16 species of mammals and over 35 fish species.
+Unfortunately, 20 species of mammals have already become extinct.

 Why is fauna important?

 Native animals are important for many reasons:

 - as indicators of healthy ecosystems, waterways and habitats – for example frogs in wetlands

 - native animals play important roles in ecosystems such as; keeping some animals from becoming too numerous (predators), managing vegetation growth (herbivores) or providing food, and recycling organic matter (decomposers)

 - the variety of native animals and the ecosystems in which they live contribute to the quality of life we have

 - each year, thousands of tourists visit the region to see our native plants and animals